jgerstmayr/EXUDYN/docs/RST/trackerlog.rst

  * **open issue 1540:** mutable args itemInterface
     - description:  copy lists in itemInterfacein order to avoid change of default args by user n=NodePoint();n.referenceCoordinates[0]=42;n1=NodePoint()
     - date raised: 2023-04-28

- * **open issue 1536:** mutable arguments
-    - description:  check and fix Python functions with mutable arguments such as [] or , with potential risk of changing internally in function, leading to unexpected behavior in second call
-    - date raised: 2023-04-27

  * **open issue 1529:** solver
     - description:  solver functions GetSystemJacobian() and GetSystemMassMatrix() need to be extended with arg sparseTriplets=False; if True, it will return CSR sparse triplets, useful for large matrices, e.g. in eigenvalue computation in linearized system